Well, if 2020 taught us anything, it was the value of having a solid procurement team and being prepared for anything.

 Combined, these events shaped a year of disruption and adaptation.

-So, what are the hot trends for procurement in 2021?
+So, what are the hot trends in procurement 2021?

 At the top of the agenda is climate change and sustainable procurement.
 We’ve seen the emergence of strong environmental software platforms and a growing desire for using procurement as a force for environmental and social good.